Kuwait on Fire – 25 year anniversary

 Once the ground had been sufficiently cooled the nozzles were then trained on the source of the flames.

 The fireball was driven upwards and snuffed out.
 Where water alone could not extinguish the flames dry chemicals were used to complete the job.

 With the fire out the crude oil gushed into the air raining down on the men and equipment.

 To cut away casing and removed damaged bolts crews used a magnesium lance.
-In wells where flanges were too damaged to be of use the flange and wellhead were cut away often using high pressure water cutting tool once the old wellhead was cut away a new blowout preventer was lowered in placed by a crane and the well shut in.
+In wells where flanges were too damaged to be of use the flange and wellhead were cut away often using high-pressure water cutting tool once the old wellhead was cut away a new blowout preventer was lowered in place by a crane and the well shut-in.

 As Safety Boss continued to use water and foam to cool the area dry chemical sprays were added.
 The fireball was driven off the wellhead and the flames finally extinguished.
 The last blazing well in Kuwait was out.

-An innovator in equipment modification and design, Safety Boss supplies highly efficient custom designed oilfield firefighting equipment.
-With more than 3 decades of experience working in hydrogen sulfide environments Safety Boss provides complete H2S services including training and the provisions of H2S protection equipment.
+An innovator in equipment modification and design, we supply highly efficient custom-designed oilfield firefighting equipment.
+With more than 3 decades of experience working in hydrogen sulfide environments, we provide complete H2S services including training and the provisions of H2S protection equipment.

-Safety Boss has extensive experience in both site specific and large scale emergency response planning and offers these services worldwide.
+Our extensive experience in both site-specific and large scale emergency response planning services are offered worldwide.